-Articles published in this magazine are intended to inspire further general scientific research, investigation, understanding, and discussion only and are not intended to and should not be relied upon as recommending or promoting a specific medical advice, method, diagnosis, or treatment by physicians for any particular individual, nor to replace the advice of a physician or other healthcare professional.
+Articles published in this magazine are intended to inspire further general scientific research, investigation, understanding, and discussion only and are NOT intended to and should not be relied upon as recommending or promoting a specific medical advice, method, diagnosis, or treatment by physicians for any particular individual, nor to replace the advice of a medical doctor or other healthcare professional.
 Any individual wishing to apply the information in this magazine for the purposes of improving their own health should not do so without consulting with a qualified medical practitioner.
 All patients need to be treated in an individual manner by their personal medical advisors.
 The decision to utilize any information in this magazine is ultimately at the sole discretion of the reader, who assumes full responsibility for any and all consequences arising from such a decision.
 United Imaging Healthcare makes no representations or warranties with respect to any treatment, action, or application of medication or preparation by any person following the information offered or provided within or through the magazine.
+United Imaging Healthcare shall remain free of any fault, liability, or responsibility for any loss or harm, whether real or perceived, resulting from the use of information in this magazine.

 The articles included in this magazine may contain work in progress, which represents ongoing research and development.
-Such technologies are not available for sale in China or the United States for clinical use and also may not be available for such sales in other countries.
+Such technologies are not available for sale in China or the United States for clinical use and also may not available for such sales in other countries around the world.

-Please note that the magazine is intended to be distributed within a limited scope.
+Please note that the magazine is intended to be distributed only within a limited scope instead of publication.

-If you have any questions about the magazine, or simply wish to reach out to us for any other reasons, you may contact us at: compliance@united-imaging.com
+If you have any questions about the magazine, or simply wish to reach out to us for any other reasons, you are welcomed to contact us at the following email address: compliance@united-imaging.com a Chief Technology Officer at Cardiac Imaging, Inc.

-Expert Interview: Cardiac Imaging, Inc. Interview with Jens Huettges
+Expert interview: Cardiac Imaging, Inc. Interview with Jens Huettges